ihr-it-projekt/DayZModsInfo/DynamicTrader/Configs/ReputationSystem.md

 # Reputation System

-## How to add Points to player reputation
+## How to add Points to player reputation from other mods

 Reputation can only be added from Serverside, if you call this functions from the Client, it will throw an error!